 1. Normal (fast from all food, Matthew 4:2)

 3. Absolute (no food or liquids, Ezra 10:6)

 4. Supernatural (Deuteronomy 9:9)

-I had to ask the Lord how long I should fast.
+I had to ask the Lord how long.

-I’ve done many, many one day fasts in my life and quite a few three day fasts.
+I’ve done many, many one day fasts in my life, quite a few three day fasts and two ten day fasts (before I was a Christian).
 But one with an undetermined end?